keyforgerules/keyforgerules.github.io/README.md

 After a player chooses to mulligan, that player must keep the new starting hand.

+If a player is using a deck that has chains applied to it at the start of the game and takes a mulligan, they do not shed a chain from the mulligan, but do draw one fewer card than they had before the mulligan as per the normal mulligan rules.

 ### NEIGHBOR

 The creatures to the immediate left and right of a creature in a player’s